-Relocating your home could be quite a challenge if you have chosen the do it yourself option.
+Relocating your home could be quite a challenge if you have chosen the do it yourself.
 Organization and preparedness will be the key to a smooth moving process.
 A critical step when doing the moving by yourself is choosing the right size moving truck to rent.
 Furthermore, you have to consider moving truck rental cost, rates, location, and more aspects of the move.
-The do it yourself option puts you in the position where you will have to consider every little aspect of the move and to choose the van rental.
-You need to think about packing, loading and driving and find ways to cut moving expenses effectively.
+The do it yourself option puts you in the position where you will have to consider every little aspect of the move and choose the van rental.
+You need to think about packing, loading and driving, and find ways to cut moving expenses effectively.
 Family and friends can get involved and surely help, but there will always be one person staying on top of everything, and most likely the driver of the moving rental truck.
 Therefore, if it’s you handling the job you will need some moving tips and certainly a moving checklist.
-The more prepared you are the more relaxed the relocation process will be.
+The more prepared you are, the more relaxed the relocation process will be.

 Choosing the Right Size Truck Rental